kmgrassi/addressbook/README.md

 The `AddressBookDataWrapper` is a context wrapper that handles the filtering.

-In this context wrapper I use reacts `useEffect()` to listen for changes to the two filters: gender and alphabetical.
-Anytime a change to the filters are made the `applyFilters()` method is applied based on the initial state data.
+This context wrapper uses `useEffect()` to listen for changes to the two filters: gender and alphabetical.
+Anytime a filter is changed the `applyFilters()` method is applied to the initial state data.

 There could be several other ways to implement this.
 I tried initially to filter based on the previous state.
 However, this doesn't work when you try to "add back" inclusion criteria.